How Much Does it Cost to Install a Fireplace?

 black fireplace with flue

-• Allows you to have a fire without a chimney
+• Allows you to install a gas fire without a chimney

 • May be difficult to install